 When a hosting account is suspended, CrossBox users of that hosting account are also suspended and automatically logged out of the application.

 When a hosting account gets terminated, CrossBox for that account is also deleted, including users' CrossBox data.

-Taking into consideration that CrossBox users' data is stored in the hosting account's directory and that every hosting account has its own CrossBox database, backing up CrossBox can be done automatically by cPanel's native Backup System.
+Taking into consideration that CrossBox users' data is stored in their hosting account's directory and that each hosting account has its own CrossBox database, backing up CrossBox is done automatically by cPanel's native Backup System.
 You can also use any other backup solution for cPanel and it will work out of the box.

 Compatibility With Other Software